We stand with Ukraine to help keep people safe. Join us

 Holiday accommodation scams

 Time for a vacation, huh?
 If you're relaxing somewhere in your own country or flying abroad during the Christmas season, scammers will use this as an opportunity to access your money or personal information.
-Look out for bogus hotel coupons, scam travel clubs, and criminals asking you to pay upfront for accommodation not currently eligible to rent.
+Holiday accommodation scams involve fraudulent listings or offers that trick travelers into paying for properties that either do not exist or are not actually available.
+These scams often appear on fake websites or unverified platforms and exploit the high demand for travel during the holiday season.

 Flight booking scams